An ABC of the Most Beautiful Gardens in Sydney

 Public transport rating: very easy 15 mins. walk from Circular Quay or 5 minutes from Martin Place Station.
 Buses to Mrs Macquarie and Art Gallery gates.

-Wheel-friendly: yes, much of the garden is although access from the upper gates is challenging.
+Wheel-friendly: yes, much of the garden but access from the upper gates is limited.

 Dog-friendly: no